 As well as their diverse selection of bubbly, I was delighted to see their very own gin cocktail station.
 Where you can fill your spirit glass with all sorts of tonics and garnishes to your heart’s content.
 Such a great idea!

 To quote the Arden hotel “To Gin, or Not to Gin, that’s a silly question”!

 5. The Arden Hotel breakfast is out of this world

 I always find that sleeping is like being on fast forward to breakfast and it’s always my favourite thing to wake up to and start the day.

 We had a long day of all sorts of Shakespearean sightseeing ahead of us so we made sure we filled up with the delicious breakfast the Arden Hotel has on offer!

 Of course, I had to start with coffee as I cannot function without it and it was served fresh in their own cafetière.
-They also had the option of espresso coffee as sometimes I prefer it over filter.
+They also had the option of espresso coffee as sometimes I prefer it over the filter.

 The Arden Hotel had a continental spread of fresh pastries, creamy yoghurts, cereals, fresh fruit and juices with toast if you preferred.

-We also had the option of ordering hot breakfast with lots of options.
+We also had the option of ordering a hot breakfast with lots of options.
 My mum went for a full English breakfast and I had avocado on toast with poached eggs!
 Both were yummy and started the day in the right way for exploring Stratford.